dedis/d-voting/docs/frontend_doc.md

 ```

 ## Services files
-The services files are the files that contains the information to run correctly the epxress and react processes on the server.
+The services files are the files that contains the information to run correctly the express and react processes on the server.

 Those files must be located in `/etc/systemd/system/` and could be for instance be named `dvote-express.service` and `dvote-react.service`.
 Those file should look like this :